-The word "Curry" generally refers to a spicy gravy preparation—for example, Popular Restaurant-style Punjabi curries like Chana Masala, Dal Makhani, Paneer Makhani, Kadhi, or South Indian Kurma, Poriyal all of these can be made in the Instant Pot.
+The word "Curry" generally refers to a spicy gravy preparation-for example, popular restaurant-style Punjabi curries like chana masala, dal makhani, paneer butter masala, gujarati kadhi, or South Indian vegetable kurma, carrot beans poriyal, all of these can be made in the Instant Pot.

-Yup, there’s no need to order take-out Indian Food next time when you can make these simple homemade curry yourself.
-These curries pair perfectly with naan/roti or rice.
+Yup, there's no need to order take-out Indian food next time when you can make this simple homemade curry yourself.
+These curries pair perfectly with naan/roti or instant pot basmati rice or jeera rice.

 If you are new to Indian cooking and spices.
-Here is the read on Basic Spices for Indian Cooking.
+Here is the read on basic Indian Spices for Indian Cooking.
 You can easily find these spices in the nearest Indian grocery stores or on Amazon.

 Why Make Curries in the Instant Pot?